Herb Thomas: Death

 On August 9, 2000, Thomas suffered a heart attack and died in Sanford, North Carolina.

+Pop culture impact

+Herb Thomas was one of the primary inspirations for the character of Doc Hudson in Pixar's Cars series of films.
+Many aspects of Doc's life were based on Thomas, as well as the design of the "Fabulous Hudson Hornet" car and racing livery.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)